-In preparation for the 2017 FIRST Global Challenge, over 600 volunteers participated in the Global STEM Corps, adopting a total of 84 participating nations.
-The teams ranged from entire FIRST Tech Challenge (FTC) teams and FIRST Robotics Competition (FRC) teams, to university students and engineering departments, to professional engineers.
-These volunteers balanced their busy schedules, time differences, and technological challenges to inspire these teams.
-The 84 teams that requested help had little to no robotics experience and the Advisor Teams virtually mentored them to success!
-They provided teams with mechanical, electrical, programming, and strategic advice.
+Advisor Teams range from entire FIRST Tech Challenge (FTC) teams and FIRST Robotics Competition (FRC) teams, to university students and engineering departments, to groups of professional engineers.
+These volunteers balance their busy schedules, time differences, and technological challenges to inspire FIRST Global teams by providing them with mechanical, electrical, and programming help, as well as strategic advice.

-The Global STEM Corps needs people like YOU to help build the most successful, technologically capable generation to date.
+The Global STEM Corps needs people like YOU to help build the most successful, technologically-capable generation to date.
 Science, technology, engineering, and mathematics can create a better world for everyone.
-Registration will soon open for the 2019 season.

-All questions about becoming a member of the Global STEM Corps may be sent to email@example.com.
+All questions about becoming a member of the GSC may be sent to firstname.lastname@example.org.